bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 About css: Prof. Kleinen used [sass](https://sass-lang.com/) in the example app, but you don't need it.

 As always, create a repository in the appropriate place.

+Look at the generated code.
+With which npm command can you start your app?
+On what port will you be able to see your app running, once started?
+Notice that the generator produces outdated ES code sometimes, eg. using "var" instead of "const" or "let".
+You can fix this if you want to.

 ### Option A: Command line